-Liam is hoping to raise up to £1,000 for Lola’s Homeless, who provide shelter for people sleeping rough in freezing temperatures in Newham, and Clapton CFC’s own community work.
+Liam was running for Lola’s Homeless, who provide support for people sleeping rough in freezing temperatures in Newham, and Clapton CFC’s own community work.

 “Lots of parents have spoken to me about their experiences of austerity and this has made me think about how I should do more to help.